ErikPlachta/cs-regex-reference-guide/README.md

 ---

-**We can look for 10 digits like this `/\d\d\d-\d\d\d-\d\d\d\d/`** Here's, we're using the [meta character](#2-meta-characters) arguement `\d` for each unique digit that we're searching for seperated by a hyphen.
+**We can look for 10 digits like this `/\d\d\d-\d\d\d-\d\d\d\d/`** Here's, we're using the [meta character](#2-meta-characters) argument `\d` for each unique digit that we're searching for separated by a hyphen.

 BUT what IF the single phone-number is formatted differently through-out the data?
-For Example, our regex expression ran on the below data would only retrun 1 results, `123-456-7890`, even though ALL of them are the same phone number.
+For Example, our regex expression ran on the below data would only return 1 results, `123-456-7890`, even though ALL of them are the same phone number.
 > `(123)-456-7890`, `123-456-7890`, `123.456.7890`, and `123 456 7890`